**These posts often contain affiliate links. Please see our disclosure policy for details.**

 As you’ll see below, all of the clothing is created from fabric that is cut into simple rectangles.

 I made a printable pattern to help with making the clothing.
-You can access that pattern in my free resource library or by filling out the form at the bottom of this post.
+You can access that pattern in my free resource library.

 Let’s start with Mary.